 Published On 13 Jul, 2021

-After getting orthodontic treatment done to fix any dental issue like misaligned teeth or crowded teeth, it is very important for you to ensure that your teeth don’t end up reverting to their original position.
+After getting an orthodontic treatment done to fix any dental issue like misaligned teeth or crowded teeth, it is very important for you to ensure that your teeth don’t end up reverting to their original position.

 For this very reason, your orthodontist is likely to suggest that you wear dental retainers so that your teeth are able to maintain the corrected position.